rokibhasansagar/BhadooGDIndex/README.md

 [![Screenshot](https://raw.githubusercontent.com/ParveenBhadooOfficial/Bhadoo-Drive-Index/master/images/beta-dark-screenshot.png)](https://github.com/ParveenBhadooOfficial/Bhadoo-Drive-Index)

+`Note: The Changes in your workers config can effect later due to cache.
+Use incognito mode everytime to open the worker URL to overcome that issue.`

 ## How to

 * https://light-demo.ve.workers.dev
 * https://dark-demo.ve.workers.dev
+* https://password-demo.ve.workers.dev id and password are `admin` and `admin`
 * Current Version `2.0.1`
 * Beta Version (Latest) - https://generator.driveindex.ga (Dark Theme Available)
 * If you want to deploy main drive leave the option ROOT as it is.
 * If you want to deploy your Team Drive/Shared Drive/Folder then copy the ID and replace it with ROOT.
-* Eg. if you open [this shared drive](https://drive.google.com/drive/u/0/folders/0AOM2i7MQiuWIUk9PVA) 0AOM2i7MQiuWIUk9PVA is its ID.
+* Eg. if you open this shared drive `https://drive.google.com/drive/u/0/folders/0AOM2i7MQiuWIUk9PVA` - `0AOM2i7MQiuWIUk9PVA` is its ID.
 * Authenticate and copy the code from Google and paste it into Authorization Code Box.
 * Click on Get Code to Generate Code and Copy it for later use.
 * Now Create Cloudflare account and verify email or login with existing account.